palokangas/palokangas.github.io/_posts/2021-06-13-evaluating-and-changing-email-provider.md

 So I did some reseach.
 There are many options, and I would roughly categorize the options this way from user/maintainer perspective, from complex to simple (some of these overlap quite a bit):

-  1) Running your own email server
-  2) Email services provided by web hosting package
-  3) Using dedicated email services with multi-user and multi-domain support
-  4) Privacy-focused email services
-  5) Personal email services

-And this is how I arrived at my conclusion.

 **1. Running your own email server**

 Nope.
 Life is just too short for that.